 The Anxiety Epidemic

-As has been recently been documented on INOMICS, students across the world are facing a mental health crisis of unprecedented proportions.
-We had columnist James Matthew Alston investigate the phenomenon, looking particularly at university responses, and it's fair to say his conclusions made for tough reading.
+As has been recently documented on INOMICS, students across the world face a mental health crisis of unprecedented proportions.
+Columnist James Matthew Alston investigated the phenomenon, looking particularly at university responses - his conclusions made for tough reading.
 Many institutions are overwhelmed, their mental health services ill-equipped to cope with the growing demand.
-Consequently, students have at times been left untreated in precarious states of mental health – an unsustainable situation that the statistics show can end tragically.
-On a more encouraging note, Alston observed an opening up of the conversation on mental health, a much overdue de-stigmatisation, which has facilitated the gradual emergence of initiatives aimed to mitigate the problem, found in places as far-flung as New York and Mangaluru.
-The fact remains, though, that much more needs to be done if this issue is to be properly tackled – too many young people are falling through the cracks.
+Consequently, students are often left untreated in precarious states of mental health – an unsustainable situation that, as the statistics show, can end tragically.
+On a more encouraging note, Alston observed an opening up of the conversation on mental health, a much overdue de-stigmatisation, which has facilitated the gradual emergence of initiatives aimed to mitigate the problem, found in places as far-flung as New York and Mangalore.
+Although a welcome sign, it’s clear much more needs to be done – too many young people are falling through the cracks.

-As far as we understand, the epidemic has proved relatively indiscriminate, afflicting not just students, but young people from across society, irrespective of gender, nationality or class.
-That being said, university is by no means an irrelevant factor.
-Adapting to life away from home for the first time and the rigours of studying can obviously be difficult.
-Such change is rarely smooth and can trigger or exacerbate a whole range of mental conditions, from anxiety and depression to social phobia.
-And as we’ve seen, it’s doing so with increasing regularity.
+That universities are incubators for mental health problems is, in many ways, unsurprising.
+Adapting to life away from home for the first time and the rigours of studying can be especially stressful.
+Anyone who has studied will remember the unforgettable feeling of being surrounded by people and knowing no one.
+A thrill to some, it can be overwhelming for others.
+In any case, assimilating to such change is rarely smooth and can trigger or exacerbate a whole range of mental conditions, from anxiety and depression to social phobia.
+And it’s doing so with increasing regularity.

 But what exactly are the roots of this disturbing trend towards anxiety?
-Unsurprisingly, there are a multitude.
+There are, unfortunately, a multitude.
 Alston, for instance, placed a strong emphasis on diet – undoubtedly a key component.
-This article, however, looks to other behavioural habits the modern world fosters; specifically, the pernicious role social media plays.
-Alston was correct when he stated that the causes of this problem go deeper than just discourse.
-It's just that they don't stop there; they can also be found at the very heart of our society's culture.
+This article, however, looks at other behavioural habits the modern world fosters; specifically, the pernicious role social media plays, its infiltration of our homes, our pockets, and how, for many, it has become the architecture that frames our lived experience.

 Where to begin?

 The use of social media is deeply embedded in the lives of Gen Zers, many of whom are students.
 And as they are now experiencing, such dependence comes at a price.
 Speak to any therapist who treats young people and they will tell you it’s Instagram, Facebook and Twitter that are now the bane of their work.
-However well-intentioned they may be designed – and on that the jury is definitely out – social media is known, through extensive empirical study, to breed a cocktail of unhealthy personality traits, including excessive comparison, envy, and status anxiety.
+However well-intentioned they may profess to be social media is known, through extensive empirical study, to breed a cocktail of unhealthy personality traits, including excessive comparison, envy, and status anxiety.
 Relentlessly quantifying our humanity, as underpins the social media experience, is now an ingrained aspect of our lives.
 Every action, experience, or thought can be measured and judged for its intelligence, interest, humour, or whatever its perceived purpose.
-Almost inevitably, this leads to the incessant judgement of oneself – often negative, but not always – for either failing to achieve the ‘success’ of one’s previous posts, or maybe worse, failing to achieve the ‘success’ of one’s friends.
+Almost inevitably, this leads to the incessant judgement of oneself for either failing to achieve the ‘success’ of one’s previous posts, or maybe worse, failing to achieve the ‘success’ of one’s friends.

 A little social competitiveness is relatively benign, unavoidable and an inherent function of being human – as long as we value anything, hierarchies of a sort will always emerge.
 What social media has done, though, is distort our systems of value, increase the obsession with which we approach these systems, and encourage constant measurement of these values as a means of assessing our lives.
 It has, in effect, distilled life into a small number of metrics, most notably the number of friends and number of likes.
 Through these categories, one can ascertain how funny, intelligent, or popular one is, at all times, at the click of a button; for many, it is never enough.